 Robert St. John has spent almost four decades in the restaurant business.
-Thirty of those years have been as the owner of the Purple Parrot, Crescent City Grill, Mahogany Bar, Branch, Tabella, Ed’s Burger Joint, The Midtowner, and Midtown Donut in Hattiesburg, MS.
+Thirty-three of those years have been as the owner of the Crescent City Grill, Mahogany Bar, Branch, Tabella, Ed’s Burger Joint, The Midtowner, and El Rayo Tex-Mex in Hattiesburg, MS.

-St. John is the author of eleven books, including four collaborations with watercolorist Wyatt Waters.
-Their book, An Italian Palate, was written in Europe while St. John, his wife, and his two children traveled through 17 countries on two continents for six months.
+St. John is the author of eleven books, including, An Italian Palate, which was written in Europe while St. John, his wife, and his two children traveled through 72 cities, in 17 countries, on two continents for six months.

-St. John is also the creator, producer, and co-host of the Public Broadcasting series Palate to Palette with Robert St. John and Wyatt Waters which has just finished filming its fourth season.
+St. John is also the creator, producer, and co-host of the Public Broadcasting Service series, Palate to Palette.

-St. John serves on numerous boards and is the founder of Hattiesburg Hundred, an organization that assists sworn law enforcement and first responders’ families in their times of need.
-He is also the founder of the Midtown Merchants Association, both in his hometown of Hattiesburg.
+St. John is the founder of Hattiesburg Hundred, an organization that assists sworn law enforcement and first responder’s families in their times of crisis .
+He is also the founder of the Midtown Merchants Association in Hattiesburg.